dmorse/pscfpp/README.md

 of unit cell parameters.
-The most important difference in features is that the GPU-accelerated code does yet allow the user to use a representation in symmetry-adapted basis functions to constrain the space group symmetry of the solution.
+The most important difference in features is that the GPU-accelerated code does yet allow the user to use a representation in symmetry-adapted basis functions to constrain the space group symmetry of the structure.
 The GPU accelerated programs for solving 1, 2 and 3 dimensionally periodic structures are named pscf_pg1d, pscf_pg2d and pscf_pg3d, respectively, where "pg" stands for "periodic GPU".